-- Students can understand the historical trends of the world, South Asia and West Asia - Students can differentiate various shades of historiography - Students acquire tools and techniques of research - Students can undertake historical research - Students can participate in debates in the subject - Students can analyse the developments in the contemporary situations
+- Students can follow and interpret the historical trends of the world, South Asia and West Asia - Students can differentiate various philosophies of history and historiography - Students can formulate research problems and write synopsis of research. - Students can apply latest tools and techniques in research - Students can undertake historical research projects - Students can participate in debates in the subject - Students can solve the problems of the contemporary situations

-The courses are distributed as follows:-
+The courses are distributed as follows

-1. Programme Structure
+I. Programme Structure

-Duration: The duration of programme shall be 4 semesters distributed over a period of 2 academic years.
-The odd semesters (1, 3) shall be from June to October and the even Semesters (2, 4) shall be from November to March.
-Each semester shall have 90 working days inclusive of all examinations.
+Duration: The programme covers 4 semesters distributed over a period of 2 academic years.
+The odd semesters (1, 3) shall be from June to October and even Semesters (2, 4) from November to March.
+Each semester shall have 90 working days including examinations.

-Courses: The programme shall include two types of courses, Core courses, Elective Courses and Audit courses.
-There shall be a Project /Dissertation to be undertaken by all students.
+Courses: The programme includes two types of courses, Core courses, Elective Courses and Audit courses.
+There shall be a Project /Dissertation to be completed by all students.

-Credits:

-Total credit for the programme shall be 80 (eighty). the pattern of distribution is as detailed below :
+Credits: Total credit for the programme is 80 (eighty).
+The pattern of distribution is as follows :

-i) Total Credit for Core Courses shall not be less than 60 (sixty) and not more than 68 (sixty eight).

-ii) Total Credit for Elective Course shall not be less than 12 (twelve) and not more than 20 (Twenty).
+i) Core Courses shall have a minimum of 60 (sixty) creditsand should not exceed 68 ii) Elective Course shall have a minimum of 12 (twelve) and should not exceed 20 (Twenty) credits.

+(sixty eight) credits.

-iii) Total Credits for Comprehensive Viva-voce and Project Work combined together shall be 8 (eight) subject to a minimum of 4 (four) credit for Project Work.
+iii) Total Credits for Comprehensive Viva-voce and Project Work combined together shall be 8 (eight), subject to a minimum of 4 (four) credit for Project Work.